The World’s Game. America’s Opportunity.

 Most Popular Sports Globally (in billions of fans)

-U.S. sports franchise prices have skyrocketed into the billions.
-The NRFL offers investors early-stage access to a premium contact sport — without the inflated valuations or saturated competition.
+U.S. sports franchise values have pushed into the billions.
+The NRFL gives investors early entry into a premium contact sport without mature league pricing or saturated competition

-Rugby resonates with today’s fans: fast, physical, and inclusive.
-With one of the most evenly split male/female demographics in global sports, it offers a culturally relevant and diverse fan opportunity in the U.S.
+Rugby fits the preferences of today’s fan.
+It is fast, physical, and inclusive.
+With one of the most evenly balanced male and female fan bases in global sports, it offers a culturally relevant and diverse audience opportunity in the United States.

-Rugby is played in over 130 countries and is embedded in culture across continents.
-As the U.S. prepares to host back-to-back World Cups, the sport is entering its most commercially viable chapter yet.
+Rugby has a global footprint across more than 130 countries and sits deep in the culture of multiple regions.
+As the United States prepares to host back-to-back Rugby World Cups, the sport is entering its most commercially attractive chapter for the U.S. market.

-The NRFL is structured to control and monetize every layer of the platform — from athlete storytelling to digital IP to branded content — creating multiple scalable revenue streams.
-Yet despite its global popularity, rugby generates less than 1% of global sports media rights value — a massive commercial gap the NRFL is built to close.
+The NRFL is structured to control and monetize the full platform from athlete storytelling and live events to digital IP and branded content.
+This creates multiple scalable revenue streams across sport, media, and technology.
+At the same time, rugby accounts for less than one percent of global sports media rights value.
+That gap represents significant commercial upside that the NRFL is positioned to capture.

 Mick Byrne, Director of Rugby, NRFL